ufukty/gonfique/docs/directives.md

   type: TypeName
 ```

 Assign specified type name instead resolving from YAML file.
 For example: `type: int` or `type: http.Method`.
 Note that, `type` directive can only be combined with `import`.
-Other directives will be ignored.

 ## Internal Concepts